 Working with epoxy resin offers a variety of advantages.
 The material is extremely flexible and can be used in many areas.
 However, the resin also has some disadvantages.
-First and foremost are the health aspects.
-In this guide we inform you how food-safe epoxy resin really is and what you should consider in this context.
+The most important is the health aspects.
+In this guide, we inform you how food safe epoxy resin really is and what you should consider in this context.

 - 1 Food Safe Epoxy Resin with Test Seal

-- 3 Food Safety – what exactly does that mean?
+- 4 Food Grade Epoxy – what Exactly does that Mean?

-- 6 How do I know how harmless my Epoxy Resin is?
+- 8 How do I know how Harmless my Epoxy Resin is?

-- 7 Safety first – Notes on occupational Safety
+- 9 Safety first – Notes on Occupational Safety

 Food Safe Epoxy Resin with Test Seal